-Richard-Yves Sitoski is a songwriter, performance poet, and the 2019-2022 Poet Laureate of Owen Sound, Ontario.
-He is also the Interim Artistic Director of the Words Aloud festival.
+Richard-Yves Sitoski is a songwriter, performance poet, and the 2019-2023 Poet Laureate of Owen Sound, Ontario.
+He is also the Artistic Director of the Words Aloud festival.
 He is part of the performance poetry duo O P E N Sound with croc E moses, makes politically charged sound poetry with the Noises ON Collective, and explores the history of Grey County in story, song, and verse with the Métissage Collective.
 He regularly collaborates with Grey Bruce Pride, SHEATRE and the M'Wikwedong Indigenous Friendship Centre.

-As Owen Sound Poet Laureate he runs the monthly Oh!Sound Reading Series and Open Mic on Zoom featuring A-list headline performers, conducts workshops, and works with community groups and the Owen Sound and North Grey Union Public Library.
+As Owen Sound Poet Laureate he runs the monthly Oh!Sound Reading Series and Open Mic featuring A-list headline performers, conducts workshops, and works with community groups and the Owen Sound and North Grey Union Public Library.

 With his wife Mary he is part of the folk duo Deep Blue Honey, where he makes sounds on guitars that haven’t been heard since the Cretaceous.
 His cat is thoroughly impossible.